 Configuring Keyboard Shortcuts

 RubyMine is a keyboard-centric IDE.
-Most of the actions (navigation, refactoring, debugging, etc.) can be carried out without using a mouse, which lets dramatically increase coding speed.
-If you had used another IDE for a while and have memorized your favorite keyboard shortcuts, you can use them all in RubyMine.
+Most of its actions (navigation, refactoring, debugging, etc.) can be carried out without using a mouse, which lets dramatically increase coding speed.

 Configuring keyboard shortcuts and mouse shortcuts

 Predefined keymaps are not editable.
 When you add or modify any shortcut, a copy of the currently selected predefined keymap is created automatically.

 - Select one of the pre-configured Keymaps, which you want to use as the base for the new one, and click Copy.
 Accept the default name, or change it as required.

 - In the content pane of actions, select the desired action.

 To find an action by name, type the name in the search field .
 As you type, the content pane shows actions with the matching names.

 To find an action by shortcut, click , then, when the Find Shortcut dialog opens, start pressing keys.
 The content pane will show only the actions with the matching shortcuts.
 Click your mouse somewhere outside the Find Shortcut dialog to close it.